 After a short drive, Meridian and Elise arrived at I’m Sorry’s parking lot.
-Meridian felt like treating her little sister to something nice for making it through this semester without failing all of her grades.
+Meridian felt like treating her little sister to something nice for making it through the semester without failing every grade.

 I’m Sorry was drawing near.
-The closer they got, the more Meridian slowed her pace, as if that will stop I’m Sorry from happening.
-Her little sister kept wistfully skipping ahead, forcing her to keep up.
+The closer they got, the more Meridian slowed her pace, as if that would stop I’m Sorry from happening.
+Her little sister kept wistfully skipping ahead, urging her to keep up.

 I’m Sorry’s gravity was too strong.
 She was going to get sucked in.

-She plopped down on the hard seat and listened to the server explain their restaurant's concept, as is customary of this place.
+The sisters plopped down on the seat, opposite each other and listened to the server explain their restaurant's concept, as is customary of this place.
 Elise had a genuine smile on her face.
 Meridian didn't really care.

 There was a green booklet in front of her. opening the menu, it was blank.
 She looked to her little sister for an answer, but she was already busy picking between “smiling banana split” and “chocolate delight”.
 Turning the page, she let out a sigh of relief.
 The contents were on the next page.
 It was completely filled with a random series of numbers.
 She had a difficult time choosing.

 Meridian felt sick after the meal at I’m Sorry.
-The complimentary coffee was oily, she felt uncomfortable with what she had just consumed.
+The complimentary coffee was oily; she felt uncomfortable with what she had just consumed.
 Her little sister looked content, staring at the ceiling.
-Meridian did not have time to see what was so exciting, she was busy impatiently waiting for the server to come back with her credit card.
-The cook and server was having a leisurely chat in the kitchen.
+Meridian did not have time to see what was so exciting; she was impatiently waiting for the server to come back with her credit card.
+The cook and server were having a leisurely chat in the kitchen.
 They should work harder.

 After Meridian semi-lucidly scribbled her signature on the bill, sis wanted to sign it too.
 Her handwriting wasn’t very good, and she increased the tip.
 Does she know who’s paying for this?
 Meridian needed to get out of here before anything else bad happened.
 Stepping out, she immediately sobered up as the cool autumnal air filled her lungs.
 At that moment, she knew what she needed to do.

-The minivan was humming as they made their way down Main Street.
+The minivan hummed as they made their way down Main Street.
 Elise pointed out how all the trees were painted with yellows, reds, and the occasional purple.
 Meridian questioned if this was normal.

-The road was covered with leaves, only the gravel crunching under the tires would reveal the fact that they were on the right track.
+The road was now covered with autumn, only the gravel crunching under the tires to reveal the fact that they were on the right track.
 This prompted Elise to ask if they were lost.
 Her sister didn’t answer.